quantuminformation/test-recorder/README.md

 ##Angular

-The protractor test app has been copied to demo/protractorTestApp.
-The test recorder has been added to this also.
+The Angular todo app has been copied to demo/angular-1-TODO.
+The test recorder has been added to this also via a symlink to the /dist folder which contains the webpack build of the test recorder.

+The first thing you need to do is install the local npm dependencies to the angular 1 demo app.

-You can run it with this:
+You can run the angular todo app with this, which will start up an express server

 `npm run demo-angular`